 - Empty the water, rinse again, and you are done.

 You may also want to replace your charcoal filter once and a while.
 The water then goes into the reservoir passes through this filter when moving towards the heating element.
-By regularly replacing the filter, you will see a reduction in mineral buildup inside your coffee maker, which result in much better tasting coffee.
+By regularly replacing the filter, you will see a reduction in mineral buildup inside your coffee maker, which results in much better-tasting coffee.